Stevegriffith43/osticket-prereqs-and-installation/README.md

 ![image](https://github.com/Stevegriffith43/osticket-prereqs/assets/118018853/ae62dbd4-9536-4686-ad03-2c4e186d1ce6)
 ![image](https://github.com/Stevegriffith43/osticket-prereqs/assets/118018853/dcc855c6-d4dd-47fa-87d7-0fca4cb55fca)

+<h2> Part 2: Establishing a remote desktop connection to the virtual machine that was set up in Part 1 </h2>

 <p>
 Moving on to Part 2, it will involve establishing a remote desktop connection to the virtual machine that was set up in Part 1.
 This step facilitates seamless access to the virtual environment created earlier, enabling efficient management and utilization of resources as per our project's needs.